ivandjorgon/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Coursera Capstone Assignment
-This repository is for the IBM Coursera Data Science Capstone Project.
+This repository is for the IBM Coursera Data Science Capstone Project on Segmenting and Clustering Neighborhoods in Toronto